The Situation

 If you need the software to work on some platform where it currently doesn't, we accept patches!
 You can also send problem reports to our development forum, file a bug report, or discuss it on the users' mailing list.

-The current stable release of this software successfully runs on the stable release of Raspberry Pi OS as of the time of its release, v10 — a.k.a.
-Buster — released in early July 2019.
+The current stable release of this software successfully runs on the stable release of Raspberry Pi OS as of the time of its release, v13 — a.k.a.
+Trixie — released in early 2026.
+Older binary release versions remain available for those who need them.

 macOS